-Action ID Action Description BE 3.1 Based on the results of the feasibility studies (BE- 3.4) adopt a decarbonization ordinance for existing commercial buildings by 2026 that, based on legislative feasibility, establishes mandatory requirements that eliminates expansion of natural gas infrastructure and requires appliances, upon replacement, to be decarbonized where technologically feasible and cost effective.
-As part of this ordinance include the following steps: Develop the ordinance such that it satisfies the federal Energy Policy and Conservation Act (EPCA's) seven criteria for an exemption from preemption.
-2. Establishes zero-NOx standards for replacement appliances.
-Establishes a building performance standard for commercial buildings over 100,000 square feet.
-Identify and adopt a GHG per square foot benchmark to be lowered over time.
-Compliance would be measured through the Commercial Energy Performance Assessment and Disclosure Program.
-Enforces ordinance compliance through the same permitting compliance program as for residential building electrification.
+Action ID Action Description ACTION ID Action Description BE 3.1 Based on the results of the feasibility studies (BE- 3.4) adopt a decarbonization ordinance for existing commercial buildings by 2026 that, based on legislative feasibility, establishes mandatory requirements that eliminates expansion of natural gas infrastructure and requires appliances, upon replacement, to be decarbonized where technologically feasible and cost effective.
+As part of this ordinance, implement the following steps: Develop requirements that satisfy the federal Energy Policy and Conservation Act (EPCA) seven criteria for an exemption from preemption; 2.
+Establish specific metrics for standard benchmarking; Identify a regulatory mechanism for eliminating natural gas use in existing commercial building that addresses legal and feasibility considerations; and Enforce requirement compliance through the same permitting compliance program as for residential building electrification.
 Key Pillar: Structural Change BE 3.2 Based on the results of the feasibility studies (BE- 3.4) adopt a decarbonization ordinance for existing multi-family buildings by 2026 that, based on legislative feasibility, establishes mandatory requirements that eliminates expansion of natural gas infrastructure and requires appliances, upon replacement, to be decarbonized where technologically feasible and cost effective.
-As part of this ordinance include the following steps: Develop the ordinance such that it satisfies the federal Energy Policy and Conservation Act (EPCA's) seven criteria for an exemption from preemption.
-2. Establish a zero-NOx standard for furnaces and water heaters through a building code amendment.
-Establish a time of renovation energy efficiency performance requirement and electrification requirement that includes a checklist of cost-effective efficiency and electrification options for renovations to be completed based on scale of project.
-Enforces ordinance compliance through the same permitting compliance program as for residential building electrification.
+As part of this ordinance, implement the following steps: Develop requirements that satisfy the federal Energy Policy and Conservation Act (EPCA) seven criteria for an exemption from preemption; 2.
+Establish specific metrics for standard benchmarking; Identify a regulatory mechanism for eliminating natural gas use in existing multi-family buildings that addresses legal and feasibility considerations; and Enforce requirement compliance through the same permitting compliance program as for residential building electrification.
 Key Pillar: Structural Change BE 3.3 Adopt a Commercial Energy Performance Assessment and Disclosure Ordinance for commercial and multi-family buildings, which requires energy use disclosure consistent with State law (AB 1103) and the use of the ENERGY STAR Portfolio Manager benchmarking tool.
 Key Pillar: Structural Change BE 3.4 Conduct feasibility studies to identify commercial and multi-family building decarbonization barriers and develop a commercial and multi-family building decarbonization strategy with analysis supporting future adoption of a commercial and multi-family building decarbonization ordinance.
 Key Pillar: Feasibility Studies BE 3.5 Partner with an electrification/efficiency expert to provide guidance to commercial buildings covered by the building performance standard.
-Key Pillar: Education/ Partnership